This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-A successful lawsuit may mean getting justice, holding medical professionals accountable, resolving discrimination, improving your child’s access to services, and recovering damages.
-To make the process easier and less confusing, you’ll need an experienced Oklahoma cerebral palsy lawyer.
+The Oklahoma cerebral palsy lawsuit filing process can be confusing, but it is important.
+A successful lawsuit could mean holding medical professionals accountable, resolving discrimination, improving your child’s access to services, and recovering damages.
+To make the process easier and less confusing, learn about the basic steps, and retain an experienced Oklahoma cerebral palsy lawyer.

 Types of Lawsuits You May Need to File for Your Child with Cerebral Palsy

-There are two situations that could lead you to file a lawsuit on behalf of your child diagnosed with cerebral palsy: if a medical professional made a mistake that contributed to the condition or if your child is experiencing discrimination and being denied access, opportunities, or services.
-For these situations, there are two types of legal action to take.
+Two situations could lead you to file a lawsuit on behalf of your child diagnosed with cerebral palsy: if a medical professional made a mistake that contributed to the condition or if your child is experiencing discrimination and being denied access, opportunities, or services.
+For these situations, there are two types of legal action to take:

 - Filing a discrimination complaint.
 Civil rights laws at both the federal and state levels protect your child from discrimination based on disabilities.
 This means that if you do experience discrimination, you can take action by filing a complaint against those responsible.
 Oklahoma also allows you to take private action, filing a lawsuit to recover damages.